SimonJWard/SimonJWard/README.md

 <img src = "Images/Vanderbilt.jpg" width = 27 height = 20/>&ensp;[__Vanderbilt University__](https://www.vanderbilt.edu/) (Nashville, TN)

 - Led interdisciplinary team of undergraduate and graduate students working on projects I curated.
-The 5 undergraduate mentees over 4 years went on to be co-authors on publications, presenters at national conferences, and embark on PhD degrees of their own.
+The 5 undergraduate mentees over 4 years went on to be co-authors on publications, presenters at national conferences, and graduate students embarking on PhD degrees of their own.

 <br />